Class Style Description

 All classes and passes are available for your to book and purchase online.
 Once you are booked on to a class – incase you need to cancel that class – no worries, but please do so 2 hours prior to class start.
 Otherwise your class booking will be deducted from your purchased pass.

-Please bring your own yoga mat and two large towels to your class.
-If you have yoga props, feel free to bring them too as we are working hard to follow the Covid -19 regulations.
+Please bring your own yoga mat to your class.
+If you have yoga props, feel free to bring them too, though we do have some at the studio available for you to use.

 We are so looking forward to see you on the mat!